High Tech Root Canals

-The old horror stories of root canal treatment are almost entirely a thing of the past.
-In the last decade, there have been wonderful advancements in the technology of saving teeth with endodontic (root canal) therapy.
-Current techniques are more precise, thorough, and far less irritating — there are also fewer post-treatment problems.
+In the last decade, there have been wonderful advancements in root canal therapy.
+Current techniques are more precise and far less irritating with fewer post-treatment problems.
 Today’s root canal treatments are typically very comfortable both during and after the procedure.

-We take patient comfort seriously, and use a variety of anesthetic techniques including nitrous oxide and oral sedation.
-Many patients have come to us because of anesthesia problems in their past and have been successfully treated.
+We take patient comfort seriously by using a variety of anesthetic techniques including nitrous oxide and oral sedation.
+Many patients have come to us because of anesthesia problems in the past and have been successfully treated.